-Rock Hall is a historic waterfront Town that was without a properly certified operator for several years and for years had deferred much of the maintenance of its water plant.
-The Town's iron removal filter system has been performing poorly, with some components deteriorated to the point of failure.
-WSP staff issued significant deficiencies in August 2019 for critical treatment failure, improper ventilation that created a corrosive environment which lead to filter failure, and insufficient operational staffing.
-After WSP met with the new Mayor and new Town Manager several times, the ventilation and staffing issues have been resolved.
-WSP working with the Town and the regional RCAP to procure funding for filter improvements.
+Rock Hall is a historic waterfront town that was without a properly certified operator for several years and for years had deferred much of the maintenance of its water plant.
+The town's iron removal filter system has been performing poorly, with some components deteriorated to the point of failure.
+WSP issued significant deficiencies in August 2019 for critical treatment failure, improper ventilation that created a corrosive environment, which led to filter failure, and insufficient operational staffing.
+After WSP met with the new mayor and town manager several times, the ventilation and staffing issues have been resolved.
+WSP, working with the town and the regional Rural Community Assistance Partnership (RCAP), was able to procure funding for filter improvements.

-St. Mary's County - St. Mary's County Metropolitan Commission (MetCom) SOPs including the appointment of a new water superintendent.
+St. Mary's County - St. Mary's County Metropolitan Commission (MetCom) SOPs

+MetCom is a quasi-governmental agency that operates 28 community water systems in St. Mary's County.
+The organization has undergone administrative changes within the last year, including the appointment of a new water superintendent.
 Through evaluations during sanitary surveys, WSP identified that new and updated standard operating procedures (SOPs) needed to be prepared and posted for each of the water systems.
 WSP has worked closely with the new superintendent on preparing SOPs and provided guidance on operator visit frequency and process control monitoring.
 All water systems now have updated SOPs posted inside each plant, and operators are following the protocols successfully.
-In addition to preparing and posting updated SOPs, WSP also worked with the new superintendent to have short descriptions of each system written up which include information on how the system operates.
+In addition to preparing and posting updated SOPs, WSP also worked with the new superintendent to have short descriptions of each system written up that include information on how the system operates.
 This has helped all operations staff to have a better understanding of individual systems and operations overall.
-Both endeavors have resulted in more consistent operations of individual systems, and built a relationship between Water Supply and the new administrative and operations staff at MetCom.
+Both endeavors have resulted in more consistent operations of individual systems, and built a relationship between WSP and the new administrative and operations staff at MetCom.